pughlab/pipeline-suite/README.md

     - sequencing centre and platform
     - optional steps: mark_dup (either Y or N)

+   - rsem_tool_config.yaml, specifies:
+    - path/stem to RSEM reference directory

+   - star_fusion_tool_config.yaml, specifies:
+    - path/stem to STAR-Fusion reference directory

   - gatk_tool_config.yaml, works for both DNA- and RNA-Seq data, specifies:
     - path to reference genome (requires .fa, .dict and .fai files)
     - path to target intervals (exome capture kit, if defined)
     - path to dbSNP file (if undefined, a default will be used)

-   - rsem_tool_config.yaml, specifies:
+   - variant_call_config.yaml, specifies:
-    - path/stem to RSEM reference directory
+    - path to reference genome (requires .fa, .dict and .fai files)
+    - path to vcf2maf.pl
+    - path to VEP (tool/version, cache data)
+    - path to ExAC data (for filtering/annotating with population allele frequencies)

 ## Running a pipeline
 If you are running these pipelines on the cluster, be sure to first load perl!